shazidur/shazidur/README.md

 **Design Tools:**  _Adobe XD, Adobe Photoshop, and others._

-- 🌱 I’m currently learning more optimization front-end API, Python and DevOps with Azure.
+🌱 I’m currently learning more about Front-End (UI optimization), Python and Cloud engineering with Azure and AWS.
 <!--
 **shazidur/shazidur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.